 8 Games and Activities for Kids to Learn Leadership Skills

-the team chose the specific 2 brands/logos help children develop leadership skills, it is not terribly important what sort of activities they take part in.
-What is important is to discover the leadership activities that children will find enjoyable and benefit from (Pennsylvania State University, 2012).
+With kids’ leadership games, the type of activities are not as important as discovering the leadership activities that children will find enjoyable and benefit from (Pennsylvania State University, 2012).

 Edsys (2016) provides eight suggested activities for children to learn leadership skills:

 1. ‘Create a New You’

 Provide children with materials such as textas, crayons, poster/construction paper, magazines, and scissors.
 Then, ask them to draw themselves, using things that clearly show that the picture is theirs – such as using cut-outs of their most favorite things to do, foods they like, pets, and whatever else makes them unique.